-Second, proper pricing is difficult to do well and even if done well from a market perspective it can easily lead to the perception of unfairness – which would surely undermine the motivation to freely contribute.
+Second, price discovery is hard and even if done well from a market efficiency perspective it can easily lead to the perception of unfairness – which would surely undermine the motivation to freely contribute.

 Third, the risk of fragmentation – any mechanism that assigned a price to individual services or contributions would beg comparison with alternative mechanisms that could lead to competing pricing regimes.
 Such fragmentation would undermine one of the major benefits of openness and open source: universal availability and the network effects realized by that ubiquity.

 A permissive open source license of code, data licensing is more complicated. ↩